Best 2-Person Sauna (2026): The Smartest Small-Space Setups

 Is the Sun Home Equinox 2P worth it?

 For its price, yes, and it is our top pick.
 The published lab evidence, the 120V install, and a responsive direct team are real advantages at $5,999.
-The honest caveats are not dealbreakers but you should know them: Sun Home was founded in 2021 so the long-term ownership record is short, model-specific warranty and return terms should be read before buying, and the company does not state where it manufactures while independent US import records indicate Chinese OEM production.
+The caveats are not dealbreakers but you should know them: Sun Home was founded in 2021 so the long-term ownership record is short, model-specific warranty and return terms should be read before buying, and the company does not state where it manufactures while independent US import records indicate Chinese OEM production.
 We report the documented terms; we have not tested its warranty service ourselves.

 Methodology